hammerlab/cycledash/tests/pdifftests/README.md

     postgres -D /usr/local/var/postgres

-If a test is failing or you'd like to create a new test, you may find it helpful to run a CycleDash server using the dpxdt test DB.
+If a test is failing or you'd like to create a new test, you may find it helpful to run a CycleDash server using the test DB.
 You can do this via:

     gulp prod
     ./tests/create-test-db.sh